RennanRbs/pokedex2.0/README.md

 ## License

-This project is licensed under the RBS License.
+This project is licensed under the Rennan Rebouças License.